We’re coming at schooling and education from the wrong direction.

 We need to get rid of incremental updates to manufacture obsolescence of products and the compulsory inability of people to repair what they’ve bought (phones, computers, and so on).

-Realise That Quantitative Metrics in Schools Are Meaningless
+Quantitative Metrics in Schools Are Meaningless

-Along with the technocracy, quantitative measures have been one of the most harmful things for education and learning.
+Along with the the reliance on technology, quantitative measures have been one of the most harmful things for education and learning.
 There is no real way to quantify “how much maths” someone knows or to numerically compare the amount of science a child in Sweden knows versus one in China.
 Grades are entirely subjective, but we view them as if they have more meaning than anything.
 Testing has promised to tell us how much students have learned and how to help them, but they’ve done nothing but create environments full of anxiety for everyone involved.

 Almost every single metric that we use is meaningless and incoherent.
 Every time I’ve had to learn a new curriculum, I’ve had to learn a new grading system.
 In the US, the traditional system is A to F (no E); in the IB, it’s a scale of 1-8 for each criteria, but 1-7 overall.
 When I was in Italy, it was a scale of 1 to 10, with 1 being the worst; in Slovakia, it’s 1 to 5, with 5 being the worst.